8 Goal Setting Frameworks for Startup Success (2026 update)

 For startup leaders, the key to making BHAGs work lies in balancing big-picture vision with actionable steps.
 While the goal may seem daunting, breaking it into strategic phases keeps teams focused and motivated.

-Next, we’ll explore how the V2MOM framework connects ambitious visions like BHAGs to actionable plans.
+The V2MOM framework connects ambitious visions like BHAGs to actionable plans.

 The V2MOM framework, introduced by Salesforce CEO Marc Benioff, is designed to help startups transform big ideas into practical, measurable outcomes.
 It focuses on five key elements: Vision, Values, Methods, Obstacles, and Measures.
 For startups managing rapid growth and limited resources, this approach provides a structured way to turn plans into action.